 Advocacy Bullying Child abuse Child employment Domestic abuse Home alone Sexting The law on smacking children Young people and medical treatment

 This page explains the legal definition of child abuse and the obligations of Children’s Services to investigate child protection concerns.
 It explains the different steps that Children’s Services can take to protect a child.

 The Child Law Advice Service provides legal advice and information on family, child and education law affecting children and families in England.
 This service is provided via this website packed with how to guides and information pages.
-A dedicated intensive support telephone line is also available for complex matters and clarifying questions.
+Should you require further assistance after reading through the website, we have an email advice service and a dedicated intensive support telephone lines for complex matters and clarifying questions.
 We cover legal issues that may arise following relationship breakdown as well as Local Authority intervention and child protection issues.
-Our education advice ranges from admissions issues to exclusions as well as what to do if your child is being bullied to how to get help for your child…
+Our education advice ranges from admissions issues to exclusions as well as what to do…